Geoff89/golangbankapi/README.md

-# golang Backend using Gin Framework, Postgres, and Deployment to AWS EKS Cluster.
+### Golang Backend using Gin Framework, Postgres, and Deployment to AWS EKS Cluster.
 This is a back end for a  bank api using Golang, AWS Kuberenetes and Postgres.
 Below are basic commands to start postgres database.
 - docker run --name postgres12 -e POSTGRES_USER=root -e POSTGRES_PASSWORD=secret -p 5432:5432 -d postgres:12-alpine
 - docker exec -it postgres12 psql -U root